Försäkringskassan's logo

 At the moment we have longer processing times than usual.
 We apologise for this and are doing our utmost to shorten them.

-If you are unable to use My pages (Mina sidor), you can send in this form:
+If you are unable to use the e-service, you can send in this form:

 5435 Application for a certificate of entitlement to medical care Pdf, 908 kB.